Guslarz/YCSB-C/README.md

 Note that we do not have load and run commands as the original YCSB.
 Specify how many records to load by the recordcount property.
 Reference properties files in the workloads dir.

+## Persistent-team

+Run `./persistent-test.sh` to see that build works.

 ## LevelDB specific